tauthethirtythird/io_qp2_rule_kor/readme.md

 1. B B (It actually is like this in the source code, missing an A, estimated to be an accidental error that will be fixed later)
 1. A B A (Upper bound, and is fixed at ABA order without shuffling)

-((translation note: the difficulty orders aren't exact, for example score 7 can be E D E or D E E too, it doesn't necessarily have to be E E D))

 ## Mod+

 Every mod has a corresponding buffed mod, needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)